|Find a place where you can minimise distractions. If this isn't possible at home, consider the uni library or your local library.

 You might be putting off a task because you've had to re-prioritize your workload.
 If you're briefly delaying an important task for a genuinely good reason, then you aren't necessarily procrastinating.
 However, if you start to put things off indefinitely, or switch focus because you want to avoid doing something, then you probably are.
 You may also be procrastinating if you:

-- Wait to be in "right mood," or wait for the "right time" to tackle a task.
+- wait to be in the "right mood," or wait for the "right time" to tackle a task.

 Step 2: Work Out WHY You're Procrastinating

 You need to understand the reasons why you are procrastinating before you can begin to tackle it.
 For instance, are you avoiding a particular task because you find it boring or unpleasant?
-If so, take steps to get it out of the way quickly, so that you can focus on the aspects of your job that you find more enjoyable.
+If so, take steps to get it out of the way quickly, so that you can focus on the tasks you find more enjoyable.

 Poor organization can lead to procrastination.
 Organized people successfully overcome it because they use prioritized to-do lists and create effective schedules.
 These tools help you to organize your tasks by priority and deadline.